 Consumerism and clutter – how to avoid it

 - Declutter and organise your home so you know what you already own.
 We can help with that.

 - Stay away from shops and online retail.
+They are designed to make us spend.
 Find an alternative and less destructive coping mechanism, like reading, exercise or calling a friend.